 Spring is here and I've got the fever!
 To celebrate winter's end I'm offering a 15% discount on all teas.
 Order here and enter the discount code: BLOOM (in caps).
 If you come by the shop, just mention flowers and we will honor the discount.
 Yes, the flowers are bursting, but it’s still cold in Oregon so hurray, more time for tea with friends.
 Also, Mothers Day is just around the corner, so order your gifts soon!

 I used to read poems and books where spring was referenced.
 I knew lots of songs whose lyrics celebrated the renewal and anticipation of SPRING.
-But, I never truly understood the intensity of this season.
-Until I moved to Portland.
+But, I never truly understood the intensity of this season until I moved to Portland.
 I grew up in a desert, yes LA is a desert, even though the water thieves of years gone by still deny it.
-Spring is when the thaw happens, the ground remembers it’s fertile and warm and gets crazy active, sending us gifts you could never invent.
+Spring is when the thaw happens, the ground remembers warmth and nature begins to wake up, sending us gifts you could never invent.
 (Plants are far more interesting to me than robots.)
-Thank you mother nature and Oregon for teaching me about spring.
+Thank you Mother Nature and Oregon for teaching me about spring.

 TEA TRIP: This past March I was invited to the island of Kyushu.
-I wasn’t planning another trip to Japan this year even though it’s the only place I think about going back to, every single day.
+I wasn’t planning another trip to Japan this year even though it’s the only place I think about going back to.
+Every.
+Single.
+Day.
 I haven’t felt the world to be a very safe hospitable place lately, but in Japan I feel held, taken care of, and well, really safe, especially as a woman traveling alone.
-I’m not sure why that is because we all know that the islands have had their fair share of tragedy and disaster the past decade (and beyond).
+I’m not sure why that is because we all know that those islands have had their fair share of tragedy and disaster the past decade (and beyond).
 I understand some things so well when I’m there, while other things totally mystify me.
 That’s the intrigue!
 My favorite new takeaway word this trip was Tokie Dokie — it means sometimes!
 Sometimes I get it, sometimes I don’t.

 So, as I was saying, I was going to stay home this spring, but received an email from one of my tea vendors inviting me to come visit their farms and facilities in southern Japan.
 Who could say no to that?
-It was five solid days of smelling, drinking and eating tea, along with country lunches, elegant dinners and even a night at the local karaoke bar, all the sake (and whisky) refills one could handle.
-Many of the Kagoshima farmers we met are part of the cooperative so they can compete with the other famous tea growing regions of Japan and grow their export business together, sharing processing facilities, etc. I have to say, they are producing great product.
+It was five solid days of smelling, drinking and eating tea, along with country lunches, elegant dinners and even a night at the local karaoke bar with all the sake (and whisky) refills one could handle.
+Many of the Kagoshima farmers we met are part of the cooperative so they can compete with the other famous tea growing regions of Japan, like Kyoto and Shizuoka, and grow their export business together.
+Sharing processing facilities, admin, and ideas, they will grow together and produce even better teas.
 These tea farmers are well aware of the growing matcha market and are ramping up their knowledge and capabilities in that arena.
 Instead of sending their premium tencha (shade grown tea leaves) to the north so other matcha producers can then grind it and sell it and make the big bucks, they are making matcha themselves.
-I was so honored to be hosted on this lush island and to experience delicious tea, spring blossoms, friendship and more.
+I was so honored to be hosted on this lush sub-tropical island and to experience delicious tea, spring blossoms, friendship and more.
 Email me to try the pure green deliciousness of these Kagoshima senchas - rich, grassy and full bodied with a smooth silky texture.
 I use this organic sencha in my blend Green Green Grass of Home however I also have it unblended for those of you who prefer a pure green sencha.
 To get the pure tea, you must email me to order, as it's not posted on the site.
 Stay youthful and vital: drink green tea!

 One of my favorite Portland potters, Katie VonLehman, made T Project our very own proprietary tea bowls.
 I made a suggestion and Katie ran with the ball...or bowl!
 Glazed in olive green or white, sipping from these stunning vessels makes my sencha taste even better.
 They also cradle my favorite spring soup, Spring Nettles & herbs, perfectly!
 See recipe below.
 Limited bowls available.